marisolpalmero/draft-ietf-davis-generalized-capability-principles/draft-davis-ivy-equipment-capability-application.md

 --- abstract

-This document takes the work on a framework for capability modeling and develops that for specific applications related to equipment.
+This document applies the generalized capability principles to the description of physical equipment and shows how such capability specifications integrate with base inventory and entitlement models as defined in [BaseInventory] and [EntitlementInventory].

-The approcah is expmained by example.
-The explanation covers physical capabilities and representation of emergent functionality.
+The approcah is expmained by example, focusing on how the potential capabilities of equipment types are described, how these map to entitlements (licensed or policy-controlled subsets of capabilities), and how they are instantiated as inventory items.
+The explanation covers both physical capabilities and emergent functionality.

 --- middle